Every gardener can and should incorporate gourmet, medicinal mushrooms into their yards, gardens, and growing spaces.

 - will produce loads of delicious mushrooms for years, and

-- can be purchased as “seeds” on Amazon (affiliate links provided).
+- can be purchased as “seeds” on Amazon (affiliate purchase links provided).
 Some of them even have mind-blowing (and brain building) medicinal properties.
 They also come with detailed growing instructions from the seller.

 In no particular order, here are our top six recommendations of gourmet and medicinal mushrooms you can grow at home and/or in your garden:

-1. Lion’s Mane
+1. Lion’s Mane (Hericium erinaceus)

-- Tastes like: The taste and texture is remarkably similar to crab meat.
+The taste and texture of a lion’s mane is remarkably similar to crab meat.
 Our favorite recipe to make with these is lion’s mane “crab cakes”, substituting chopped pieces of mushroom for crabmeat.

-- Medicinal properties: Perhaps the most potent of all the medicinal mushrooms in this list, lion’s mane and other Hericiums pack quite the punch.
-More and more studies are showing that they have very powerful, even regenerative, effects on brain cells, making them a potential treatment for dementia, Alzheimer’s disease, and other degenerative brain disorders.
+Perhaps the most potent of all the medicinal mushrooms in this list, lion’s mane and other Hericiums pack quite the punch.
+Studies are showing that they have very powerful, even regenerative, effects on brain cells, making them a potential treatment for dementia, Alzheimer’s disease, and other degenerative brain disorders.

 2. Winecap, aka King Stropharia (Stropharia rugosoannulata)

-- *We’ve written more about these amazing mushrooms here.
+*We’ve written more about these amazing mushrooms here.

 3. Shiitake Mushrooms (Lentinula edodes)

-- *We’ve written more about how to grow and eat shiitake mushrooms here, including a sunlight trick that allows you to drastically boost their Vitamin D levels.
+*We’ve written more about how to grow and eat shiitake mushrooms here, including a sunlight trick that allows you to drastically boost their Vitamin D levels.